AnkushKansal/Map-my-World/README.md

 * To see 3D Map, Choose Edit -> View 3D Map ...

 You could also open the database I already generated in this project.
-The number of loop closures can be found in [overview.png](Output Images/Keypoint Detection with Loop Closure).
+The number of loop closures can be found in [Keypoint Detection with Loop Closure.png](Output Images/Keypoint Detection with Loop Closure.png).